yaaani85/train/README.md

-# Train
+## WSCBS2021 Training
 This is an example Brane package to train a ML model.
 Import it as follows:

 ```shell
 $ brane import yaaani85/wscbs2021-training
 ```

-The following ENVIRONMENT variables could be set:
+The following environment variables can be set:

 ```shell
 $ export MODEL_NAME='lightgbm'